randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 cover_art_svg: ''
 date: 2019-01-25 05:00:00 +0000
 lead: 'Reach more people online, improve UX, and even DRY up code.
 Internationalization benefits all stakeholders.
-Developers get static content management.
-Business gets broader market reach.
+Developers get static content management and business gets broader market reach.
 But the real winners are happier users and a more inclusive&nbsp;web.

 '